impnguyen/climo/README.md

 coming soon

-## http rest client - postman suite
+## Http rest client - Postman suite

 With the postman-collection json file you can execute the defined tests with postman.
 Just import the [JSON-export](https://github.com/impnguyen/climo/tree/dev/postman) into your postman testsuite or newman test environment and execute the tests.